How to Start a New Club

 - Current clubs and new applicants are reviewed at the end of every spring semester.
 If there is a waitlist of clubs; those who have submitted an application, and meet the above minimum criteria, will be considered first.

 - First year sport clubs are in the Sport Club program for a tentative/conditional period of one year before an official review is conducted by the Sport Club Executive Board for permanent status.
-If inducted, a new sport club will receive a maximum of $500 for program use after being official recognized and no longer conditional.
+If inducted, a new sport club will receive a maximum of $500 for program use after being officially recognized and no longer conditional.